Mehulkumar123/python-project-school-1/README.md

 # python-project-school-1
-This code implements a Question and Answer Program.
-It first checks if the user's question is already in the data set, which is a dictionary stored in a text file.
-If it is, it returns the answer immediately.
-If not, it checks if the user is asking a math question and calculates the result using the eval function if the question is a valid expression.
-If the answer is not in the data set or a math question, the code makes a request to the DuckDuckGo Instant Answer API, which returns a JSON object containing information about the user's query.
-The code then extracts the abstract text, which is the answer to the user's question.
-If there is no answer, the code checks if there is a similar question in the data set and suggests the closest match, or returns a default message if there is no similar question.
-Finally, the code displays the answer with a typing animation.
-The user can exit the program by typing "exit".
+This code implements a simple question and answer program.
+The program first checks if the user's question is already in the data set, which is loaded from a text file "data_set.txt".
+If the question is in the data set, the answer is returned.
+If the answer is not in the data set, the program checks if the user is asking a math question.
+If the user is asking a math question, the program evaluates the expression using the ast.literal_eval function.
+If the answer is still not found, the program searches for an answer using the DuckDuckGo Instant Answer API and if that fails, it uses Wikipedia's API.
+If the answer is still not found, the program asks the user if they would like to manually add the answer to the data set.
+Finally, the program outputs the answer with a typing animation and a yellow color if the answer was not found in the data set and a green color if it was.
+The user can ask as many questions as they want by repeating this process until they type "exit".

 This script uses the following libraries: